 - Slurry Solutions and Management.
 As OSHA’s new standard for silica exposure in 2017, there has been a rise in wet polishing and the need for slurry solutions.
 Runyon combats hazardous concrete slurry using slurry solution products like SlurrySep, which allows you to separate the solids from the water, creating a sludge that can be disposed of as solid construction waste material.

 - Prosoco First Cut with Densifier.
 This product helps harden the surface while suspending slurry to keep tools clean.
 It also minimizes scratches created during lower grit diamond tooling steps and is ideal for power trowel polishing.

 - High Gloss.
-There are some who say wet polishing does not create the same high shine and gloss that dry polishing accomplishes.
+Some say wet polishing does not make the same high shine and gloss that dry polishing accomplishes.
 But with Runyon tooling, you can reach a very high gloss with maximum surface refinement.

 Runyon Surface Prep carries a range of diamond tooling at various grits and pads to meet the needs of your project.
-The Runyon Wet Slick polishing pads, for example, are ideal for wet polishing.
-With a long lifespan and serious flexibility, the Runyon Wet Slick pads pair well with a heavy grinder or power trowel machine.
-And, thanks to their unique design, water and debris easily passes through the pad channels.
+For example, the Runyon Wet Slick polishing pads are ideal for wet polishing.
+With a long lifespan and serious flexibility, these pads pair well with heavy grinders or power trowel machines.
+Their unique design easily allows water and debris to pass through the pad channels.
 Runyon’s range of tooling includes: